juliuschanjq/juliuschanjq.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/presentation.jpg){: .align-right width="300px"}
 👨🏻‍💻 I'm a Graduate in Computer Science, Applied Artificial Intelligence, Business Intelligence and Cyber Security.

-🔬 I aspire to explore Generative AI more deeply and am contemplating pursuing a Master's of Science in AI to further my studies in this field.
+🔬 I aspire to explore AI more deeply and have intentions on pursuing a Master's of Science in AI to further my studies in this field.

 📚 I have professional expertise in product/project management and tech support.